ninchat/ninchat-api/api.md

 It is highly encouraged to set some of `class`, `id` and `name`, in order to determine which UI element was interacted with when `ninchat.com/ui/action` is received.

+Note that Ninchat web client prefixes `id`, `name` and each `class` with "nui-ext-".
+E.g. if "button ok" `class` string is set, it will be rendered as class="nui-ext-button nui-ext-ok" in Ninchat web client.

 Audience metadata